Pothos Plant to Purify the Air in Your Home

 - Open them slowly, and you’ll feel your eyes are sharper and more relaxed.

-- Try doing this any time your eyes are tired or irritated.
+- Try doing this any time your eyes feel tired or irritated.
 And if you want to prevent glaucoma or cataracts, you can do this every day to lower your risk.

 A note about cataracts